Orpius/SDK/docs/UserGuide/index.md

 ### Default Hosting Location (managed service)

-Unless otherwise agreed, each managed Orpius tenant is deployed in **Switzerland**.
+Unless otherwise agreed, each managed Orpius tenant is deployed in Switzerland.
 Tenant compute, encrypted storage (ZFS), snapshots and off-box backups are created and retained in our Swiss region by default.

+* **Model providers**
-**Model providers.** You choose your model endpoints (e.g., Azure OpenAI, OpenAI, Gemini, on-prem).
+  You choose your model endpoints (e.g., Azure OpenAI, OpenAI, Gemini, on-prem).

+* **Location Alternatives**
-**Alternatives.** On-premises and other regional deployments are available on request.
+  On-premises and other regional deployments are available on request.

 ### Tenancy and Isolation